adnammit/notes/security.md

 		* have a strategy to monitor and update 3rd party packages
 	- institute a repeatable hardening process that can easily be applied to new apps

-### SENSITIVE DATA EXPOSURE
+## Cryptographic Failures (formerly Sensitive Data Exposure)
+* previously known as Sensitive Data Exposure, which was a broad symptom rather than a root cause.
+The renewed focus here is on failures related to cryptography which often leads to sensitive data exposure or system compromise
 * when data is not properly protected in transit or at rest
-	- sensistive data should not be transmitted or stored in plain text
+	- sensitive data should not be transmitted or stored in plain text
 	- this includes db backups
 * the stats:
 	- attack vector: difficult exploitability